SaraLatif99/RGSOC/README.md

 ## Tasks:

--Improve the model
+- Improve the model

--Contribute to documentaion
+- Contribute to documentaion

--Create a web app
+- Create a web app

--Integrate a database
+- Integrate a database

 ## Skills: